 ‘Heated Rivalry’: Do Shane & Ilya End Up Together?
 Their Book Fate and More

-Despite all the angst, creator Jacob Tierney has repeatedly said that Heated Rivalry is joyful, assuring CBC that “it’s a love story, and that they get to be in love.”
+Despite all the turmoil, creator Jacob Tierney has repeatedly said that Heated Rivalry is joyful, assuring CBC that “it’s a love story, and that they get to be in love.”
 He pointed out that such a thing isn’t common in a lot of media about queer people, especially about gay men.
-So, at least we know the show will steer clear of the “kill your gays” trope, even if Shane and Ilya are put through the emotional wringer.
+So, at least we know the show will have a happy ending, even if Shane and Ilya are put through the emotional wringer in the buildup.

 But does that also mean they’re endgame material?
 If you want to find out without reading the book it’s based on, we’ve got you.
-Swooon is breaking down the ending of author Rachel Reid’s Heated Rivalry and whether Shane and Ilya end up together.
+Swooon is breaking down the ending of author Rachel Reid’s Heated Rivalry and its sequel, The Long Game.

 [Warning: The following contains MAJOR spoilers from Heated Rivalry by Rachel Reid.]